 Why use it?
 CPOR is a crucial KPI that allows you to monitor your expenses.
 It’s often used to calculate the minimum rate per room since you obviously shouldn’t charge less than you spend.

 Important to understand.
-Here again different ways of calculation exist as sometimes only room-related costs are considered.
+Here again, different ways of calculation exist, as sometimes only room-related costs are considered.
 In this way, you can find the average variable expenses per room, which is also good to know.
 However, if you want to define your minimum room rate, we advise including both variable and fixed costs to avoid losses.

 ARPAR or Adjusted RevPAR (Adjusted Revenue per Available Room)

 What does it show?
 ARPAR shows how much profit each room brings you, considering variable costs (we’ve explained this figure in the GOPPAR section) and additional revenue.
-To calculate ARPAR, first subtract the variable costs per sold room from your ADR, add the amount of additional revenue per sold room, and then multiply the result by your occupancy rate.
+To calculate ARPAR, first subtract variable costs per sold room from your ADR, add the amount of additional revenue per sold room, and then multiply the result by your occupancy rate.

-For example, your ADR is $400 and your occupancy is 50% with 5 rooms sold out of 10.
-Let’s say your variable costs are $750 (which is $150 per room) and the additional revenue is $1,500 (which is $300 per room).
+For example, your ADR is $400, and your occupancy is 50 percent with 5 rooms sold out of 10.
+Let’s say your variable costs are $750 ($150 per room) and the additional revenue is $1,500 ($300 per room).
 Then, your ARPAR would be $275.

 Why use it?
 Developed and introduced in 2015 by industry expert Ira Vouk as a new index for profit maximization, ARPAR proved to be way more accurate and useful than RevPAR as it accounts for variable expenses and also considers ancillary revenue-generating POS.
 In this way, it gives a better picture of inventory profitability, showing the net revenue created by each occupied room.